apollographql/apollo/docs/source/tutorial/schema.md

 <br></br>
 </div>

-That's all for running Apollo Server for now.
+That's all for building our schema.
 Let's move on to the next part of our tutorial.